CasuallyPassingBy/Maths-Notes-md/Notes/Vibrations.md

 Links: [[Second Order Linear Differential Equations]]
 ### Undamped Free Vibration

-If we have a simple harmonic oscilator with the differential equation
+If we have a simple harmonic oscillator with the differential equation

 $$ m u'' -k u=0 $$